MisterSynergy/wikilaeum/README.md

 *   Log on to the Toolforge console and switch to the new tool (`~$ become <YOUR_TOOL_NAME>`).
 *   In your tool account home directory, obtain a copy of the script by cloning the bitbucket.org repository: `~$ git clone https://github.com/MisterSynergy/wikilaeum.git .`.
 This puts a copy of the sources into your tool account.
 *   Run the init script: `~$ sh ~/tool-init.sh`.
 This will do most of the necessary configuration for you.
 *   Initialize the tool database.
-Switch to your home folder and repeatedly run `~$ python3 ~/daily_update.py` as long as there are more users matching criterias in the replica (project) database as in your local tool database.
+Switch to your home folder and repeatedly run `~$ python3 ~/daily_update.py` in an interactive Kubernetes environment as long as there are more users matching criterias in the replica (project) database as in your local tool database.
 For efficiency reasons, not more than 500 users are queried per run.
 This has to be done only once in the setup phase of the tool.
-*   Start the webserver: `~$ webservice --backend=kubernetes start`.
-The tool is now publicly available at https://<YOUR_TOOL_NAME>.toolforge.org/index.php

 Update
 =======